blackberry-garance/flowershow-app/blog/how-to-set-custom-favicon.md

   - olayway
 ---

+> [!note]
+> Custom favicons are a premium feature.
+Check out our [pricing page](https://flowershow.app/pricing) to learn more about premium features.

 A favicon is a small icon that appears in your browser's address bar, tabs, and bookmarks.
 It helps users identify your site quickly and adds a professional touch to your web presence.
 Premium Flowershow sites can now set custom favicons.

 ## Setting up your favicon